 If you’re moving in with people you don’t know, or are looking for a new housemate, then do your best to choose people who seem trustworthy or responsible (forgetting to close a window can be just as risky as a housemate you don’t know!)

 To prevent some of the more common accidents from happening, remembering to lock or close all the doors and windows if you leave the house or room could come in handy.
 Water damage is one of the most common claims, so making sure that everyone living in the house knows where the stopcock is and how to operate it, could be the one thing standing between a small puddle and a flooded flat!
 Aside from that, be sure to check that the smoke alarm works every couple of months.

 Hopefully this has shed some light on the shared insurance situation, and you feel a little more confident about finding cover now.
 Good luck with your new place or new flatmates!

-Urban Jungle offers contents insurance for houseshares and flatshares for up to 3 non-related housemates and 5 if related.
+Urban Jungle offers contents insurance for houseshares and flatshares.
+We can cover houses with up to 6 housemates (total).
 It couldn't be easier to get a quote, all starting from just £5 per month.
 If you’re looking to buy contents insurance for a shared flat, you can get a quote below.

 Got any questions?